Feeling on top of the world? Hike through these nature walks in Singapore for peak views.

 Mount Faber Park, located at the junction of Kampong Bahru Road and Telok Blangah Road

 Towering above mere mortals at 11 storeys high, the 181m-long trail offers visitors a picturesque treetop journey that leads straight to Fort Siloso.
 As you admire Sentosa’s emerald waters and sandy shores from above, you’ll pass by signboards divulging historical fun facts about nearby spots like Labrador Park and Keppel Bay.
 Best of all, you don’t even have to ascend to the top on your own two feet.
-The bubble lift will show you the sights on your way up (sadly, it was shut for renovation works when we visited).
+The bubble lift will show you the sights on your way up.
 Psst: We also uncovered Fort Siloso‘s hidden underground tunnels and wartime features!

 Fort Siloso Skywalk, located at Siloso Point, Sentosa